Anam1980/Country_Management_System/README.md

 - Postman

 ## Running the Application
-1. Clone this repository in IntelliJ.
+1. Clone this repository in IntelliJ:
+   - copy the link given in the code of this repository.
+   - paste it into Project with version control.
+   - Clone it.
-2. In Postman, authenticate using cURL by hitting the authentication endpoint: `http://localhost:8080/auth/login` and method: 'POST'.
+3. In Postman, authenticate using cURL by hitting the authentication endpoint: `http://localhost:8080/auth/login` and method: 'POST'.

    ```bash
     curl --location 'http://localhost:8080/auth/login' \